ctrl-A-del-specs/benefits-claims/README.md

 ## Data

 The dataset used in this project has been generated and compiled using ChatGPT.
-It consists of 425 records and is stored in the `data/claims.csv` folder.
+It consists of 425 records and is stored in the [data folder](./end2end-benefits/benefits-claims/notebooks/data/) folder.
 The dataset is structured into four columns:

 - category: Enables users to perform searches within a specific category, improving the relevance of search results (e.g., general claim benefits, NHS claim benefits).
 - question: Captures the specific inquiries made by users, serving as the primary input for the system to generate relevant answers (e.g., "How do I update my benefit information?").